NalbandyanElmira/CPUSimulator/README.md

 - `cmp r1 r2`      ; Compare r1 and r2
 - `jl label`       ; Jump to the 'label' if r1 < r2
 - `print r1`       ; Print the value in r1

+The program execution proceeds sequentially from one line to the next unless specific control flow instructions, such as `jl`, are encountered.
+These control flow instructions can alter the program's flow by jumping to different parts of the code based on certain conditions.